Trinity Employability Award in partnership with Intel

 Junior Fresh Engineering students who are eager to get involved with the Trinity Employability Award can start their journey with the Trinity Employability Award in partnership with Intel (First Steps).

 Junior Sophister students are eligible for the Trinity Employability Award in partnership with Intel.
 The award structure offers several levels of achievement to match your availability and time commitment.
 You can choose to only participate in the award workshops and the required hours of extra-curricular activities, or you can deepen your learning by completing the award assessment, and even compete for prizes.
 Students from the below programmes and all related programmes in the AHSS departments are eligible to apply.
+Please note that visiting students are not eligible to apply to the Trinity Employability Award.

 Arts, Humanities and Social Sciences